SaiManikanta23/Basic-Calculator-/README.md

-This is a basic calculator apple mobile applications.
+This is a basic calculator for IOS mobile applications.

 It contains operations like +, - .. sin, cos, tan, log10, x power n, etc.